 - Use dry chemicals, foam, and carbon dioxide to extinguish fires if water is not available.

-The HSI course Hydrogen Sulfide Safety has much more information on how to respond to an emergency and how to protect your team.
-Contact us to learn more about our safety training and hydrogen sulfide monitoring solutions.
+The HSI course Hydrogen Sulfide Safety covers the awareness-level content your team needs.
+Contact us to learn more about our safety training.